tf-coreml/tf-coreml/README.md

 ## Usage:
 See `examples/linear_mnist_example.ipynb` that demonstrate how to use this converter.
-The converter only supports Tensorflow models that use the 'NHWC' format.
+The converter only supports TF models that use the 'NHWC' format.

-More specifically, provide:
+More specifically, provide these as CoreML converter inputs:
 - path to the frozen pb file to be converted
 - path where the .mlmodel should be written
 - a list of output tensor names
-- you may need to provide a dictionary of input names and their shapes (as list of integers), if input tensors' shape is not fully determined in the frozen .pb file (e.g. contains `None` or `?`)
+- a dictionary of input names and their shapes (as list of integers), if input tensors' shape is not fully determined in the frozen .pb file (e.g. contains `None` or `?`)

-Note that the frozen .pb file can be obtained from the checkpoint files by using the freeze_graph.py script that comes with Tensorflow.
-Please refer to Tensorflow documentation.
+Note that the frozen .pb file can be obtained from the checkpoint files by using `tensorflow.python.tools.freeze_graph` utility.

-inspect_pb.py file in the utils folder can be used to infer output tensor names (the "import" prefix in the name of the tensors can be dropped).
+For details of freezing TF graphs, please refer to TensorFlow documentation.

+### Limitations:
+The current version of `tfcoreml` can only convert a TensorFlow graph that:
+graph:
+- do not contain control-flow ops, like `if`, `while`, `map`, etc.;
+- do not contain cycles
+- uses `NHWC` (Batch size, Height, Width, Channels) for image feature maps
+- contains tensors whose rank is no greater than 5 (`len(tensor.shape) <= 5`)
+- contains only tensors of float types

 e.g.: